Comedian Marc Maron reveals details of how director Lynn Shelton died

 • Pop star Lorde reveals she has dual citizenship with Croatia

 Maron, a comedian and well-known podcaster, had spent the past year with Shelton.
-He tearfully said she died about 12.45am on Saturday after receiving treatment in two different hospitals in Los Angeles.
+He tearfully said she died about 12.45am on Saturday.

 Maron said he wanted to address her death because during an earlier podcast "I thought she had strep throat.
 She thought she had strep throat.
 We treated it as strep throat," he said.